 - Flexibility exercises, such as stretching, improve the range of motion of muscles and joints.

 Active exhalation during physical exercise helps the body to increase its maximum lung capacity.
 This results in greater efficiency, since the heart has to do less work to oxygenate the muscles, and there is also increased muscular efficiency through greater blood flow.
 Consciously breathing deeply during aerobic exercise helps this development of the heart and lungs.

 Keeping the body moving as much as possible in your wheelchair should be a regular part of your daily fitness program.
-This should be a priority no matter what your disability.
+This should be a priority regardless of your disability.

 Doing regular wheelchair exercise will help you increase your strength, flexibility, improve your mobility, strengthen your heart and lungs, and help you control your weight.

-Proper rest and recovery are also as important to health as exercise; otherwise the body exists in a permanently injured state and will not improve or adapt adequately to the exercise.
-Hence, it is important to remember to allow adequate recovery between exercise sessions.
+Proper rest and recovery are also as important to health as exercise; otherwise, the body exists in a permanently injured state and will not improve or adapt adequately to the exercise.
+Hence, it is essential to remember to allow adequate recovery between exercise sessions.
 It is necessary to refill the glycogen stores in the skeletal muscles and liver.

 - Scientific research suggested that exercise generally improves sleep for most people, and helps sleep disorders such as insomnia.